 There are often several ways to do that.
 You could reformat the text on your computer, or you could speed things up with Zapier's Formatter tool that can automatically format your text the way you want.
 Here are some of the most popular ways to reformat text—with tutorials on how to do each in Zapier.

 What is Zapier Formatter?

 First off, a quick intro.
 You wanted to move data—your contact list, say—from one app to another, right?
 Zapier's the tool for that.
 It's a workflow automation tool that connects thousands of apps—from Airtable to Zoho CRM and everything in between—so when someone new buys your products or fills out your form or anything else, Zapier can copy that data and add it to the correct app.

 Sometimes getting the data in the right format needs a bit of help, which is where Formatter comes in.
 Formatter's a built-in Zapier tool that tweaks your data to get it working the way you need.

 Say you need to copy Shopify customers into a Mailchimp mailing list.
 Shopify shows your customers' full names and the detailed time and date they bought your product—but all you want is their first name and the day of the week.
 Just add a Formatter step to your Zap, and Zapier can format text the way you want before adding it to Mailchimp.

-Now let's go use Formatter to edit your text so it's just right:
+Now let's learn to use Formatter to edit your text so it's just right.